Jami Floyd: White House Fellow

+US House of Representatives race

+In October of 2025, Floyd announced her candidacy for New York's 12th Congressional District, after incumbent Jerry Nadler announced he was retiring earlier that year.

 Awards and honors

-Floyd and has won a Gracie Award, a Telly Award, and the National Association of Black Journalists Salute to Excellence Award and has been nominated twice for an Emmy Award.
+Floyd has won more than a dozen awards, including the Gracie Award, the Telly Award, and the National Association of Black Journalists Salute to Excellence Award and the RTNDA Unity Award.
+She has been nominated twice for an Emmy Award.

-Floyd has won more than a dozen awards, including the Gracie Award, and the RTNDA Unity Award and she has been nominated twice for an Emmy Award.

 In August 2015, she was named a Public Scholar by the New York Council for the Humanities, for a two-year term, fall 2015 to fall 2017.

+In 2016, she was a consulting producer on Ezra Edelman's Academy Award winning documentary, OJ: Made in America.

+In 2021, she was part of the team that won a Dupont Award for the radio documentary Blindspot: Tulsa Burning.

 Personal life

 Floyd married criminal defense and civil rights attorney Kurt Flehinger, and they have two children together.
-In August 2005, Floyd moved to New York's Upper West Side, where the family has since resided.
+In 1996, Floyd moved to New York's Upper West Side, where the family has since resided.